 Will radiation make me sick?

 You may have side effects from your radiation treatment.
 The side effects are based on the area of your body treated.
 For example, patients being treated to their abdomen or pelvis may feel nauseous.
-Ask your therapists what side effects you may have.
 Feeling tired during radiation treatment is common.
 Skin reactions from the radiation are also common.
-You will get more information once you start treatment.
+Side effect information is in the folder given to you at your consult visit.
+Ask the radiation therapist or doctor if you have questions.

 Will I lose my hair?